AMcBain/reLove/README.md

 License
 -------

 Standard MIT license.
 See the included LICENSE file.
-This license does **not** apply to any submodule dependencies.
-Those retain their licenses.
-Gargaj has indicated the relive.js project is Public Domain.